 Click on the title of the funnel to rename it.
 You are only able to edit the title if there are already at least two steps in the funnel.

-Click on the pencil icon to the right of a step to rename it.
+Click on the ... beside a step and click Rename to rename it.

 At the bottom of the query builder, you have the option to edit the count of the funnel (unique users, total funnel entries, or sessions), the conversion window, or hold a property constant.

-Learn more about the options under Conversion Details here.
+Learn more about the options under Conversion Criteria here.

 By Date Range

-To the left of the Breakdown button, click the button that says Last 30 days to select the date range of the funnel that you want to filter.
+Below the query builder, click the button that says Last 30 days to select the date range of the funnel that you want to filter.

 Funnels Reports in Dashboards